This could simply be the fastest 150cc scooter in India!

 Talking of other tech, the Aerox comes with an advanced idle Start/stop function for improved fuel economy.
 This can be switched off via a button on the handlebar.
 This setup is something we had previously talked about in our story on the new Fascino 125.
 Plus, Aerox also comes with VVA.

 ALSO READ: TVS NTorq Race XP Review: Racy And Saucy!

 With its Maxi scooter-like central spine structure, the Aerox 155 does have a few practicality restraints.
 You can’t use it to haul stuff on the floorboard (bags, LPG cylinders, and who knows what!)
 And you would have to get on and off like how you would do on a motorcycle.

 However, the under-seat storage here is plenty.
-Yamaha claims a massive 24.5 liter capacity under the Aerox’s seat.
+Yamaha claims a massive 24.5-litre capacity under the Aerox’s seat.
 That is enough to store a big full-face helmet comfortably.
 Further, there is also a tiny glovebox with a 12V point- a USB charger would have made more sense these days!
-Also, the underseat storage access and fuel filler opening are via buttons located near the key slot.
-The click action and ‘almost automatic’ opening of the fuel filler are very convenient bits.
+Also, the under-seat storage access and fuel filler opening are via buttons located near the key slot.
+The click action and ‘almost automatic’ opening of the fuel filler are very convenient bits.'